Fun Things to Do in Griffith Park [Insider's Guide]

 Movie buffs should look out for the bust of James Dean.
 The film Rebel Without a Cause includes interior and exterior scenes shot here.

-Once a giant advertisement for the Hollywoodland real estate development, the Hollywood Sign is one of America's most iconic landmarks.
+Once a giant advertisement for the Hollywoodland real estate tract, the Hollywood Sign is one of America's most iconic landmarks.
 The 45-foot-high letters, erected in 1923, with the last four letters removed in 1949, stand proud against Mount Lee in the Hollywood Hills.

 Griffith Park visitors can hike to the sign from several trails.
 Most hikers start from the Bronson Canyon entrance (from the southwest area of the park) or the Observatory parking lot.